DnCraptor/murmulator-os/README.md

 # OS syscalls
 TBA

-# ZX Murmulator OS tips
+# Murmulator OS tips
-ZX Murmulator OS (M-OS to make it short) has no specific levels of execution like kernel and application.
+Murmulator OS (M-OS to make it short) has no specific levels of execution like kernel and application.
 All code parts (kernel/application) executes on the same level (like it was in good old DOS).<br/>
 <br/>
 M-OS uses a mono-kernel architecture, it means we have no separate kernel modules, all kernel related code is precompiled, prelinked and preinstalled on hardware.
 Only application level code is replaceable while kernel is working.<br/>
 <br/>